top of page

 Striking how similar both texts are.
 Even after more than a century had passed between the two.
 The underlying central social question was the legal certainty concerning the property of men who were taken captive by Vikings.
 When returning, these foreign fighters could retake possession of their former family property and land.
 But only under certain conditions.

-The first condition was that they could prove to be the rightful owner through recognizing their family and their family estate and goods.
+The first condition was that they could prove to be the rightful owners through recognizing their family and their family estate and goods.
 A workable alternative in a society without passports and without a central registration of citizens.
 The second condition was that they made their claim within a certain period of time.
-The particular clauses mentioned above contain no fatal deadlines but from other Old-Frisian sources, we know thirty years was a typical deadline.
+The particular clauses mentioned above contain no fatal deadlines, but from other Old-Frisian sources, we know thirty years was a typical deadline.
 So, they were not in a hurry to return.
-The third condition was that, in case they had been fighting, murdering, burning down houses, raping women, etc. inside the territory of Frisia, they had to make it plausible they had done so to save their own life.
-In other words, they had been acting under duress.
-That they had been forced to do bad against their own kind.
-If all conditions were met, they could retake their possessions without paying anything to anyone.
+The third condition was that, in case they had been fighting, murdering, burning down houses, raping women, etc., inside the territory of Frisia, they had to make it plausible they had done so to save their own lives.
+In other words, they had to make credible that they had been acting under duress, that they had been forced to do bad against their own kind.
+If these three conditions were met, they could retake their possessions without paying anything to anyone.

 Hunsinger Recht text – En vrrede and hi wrreth lond and liude and hi fart inur Saxenna merka and hi uthlath thene haga helm and thene rada skeld and thene sareda riddere and hi binna Fresena merkum man sleith and burga barnd, sa ach ma hine north inna thet hef to ferane and theron te sansane.